BUNPC/angioReg/README.md

   * Linear Registered Data (This option will only show if you have already did this registration)
   * Non-Linear registration using scattered Data interpolation (This option will only show if you have already did this registration)
 * To save transformed angiograms go to **File > Save Transformed angiogram1** or **File > Save Transformed angiogram2**
+* To save transformation information go to **File > Save Transformation**.
+This will save Transformation.mat file in both source and destination folders.

 # Tips
 * Always try linenar regisration and  non-linear registration (imregdemons) first.
 If this doesn't give you the results you want then try linenar regisration  and non-linear registration (Scattered data interpolation).